 Too much, too hard, too soon

 Most overuse injuries are caused by suddenly increasing the stress on tissues by suddenly increasing the duration, intensity or the frequency of an activity see Poor technique.

 Stress can be silent

 Unfortunately our bodies and minds don’t always tell us if we are under stress.
 Stress can be silent.
 For example, I can be reading text on a white page under a fluorescent light and feel fine, until the migraine strikes.
 This is because the visual stress caused by the rapidly flickering artificial light does not immediately cause much discomfort.
+I think that this applies to both mental and physical stress.
+I have noticed that when I spend time by myself I often do not feel stressed, but when I eventually return to interacting with people I can sense a feeling of built up isolation.
+Similarly with physical stress, if our bodies would tell us when we were putting them through too much stress it would be a lot easier to avoid overuse injuries.
 In the same way cartilage can be badly injured but you will not feel much pain because it does not have a nerve supply.

 Stress likes to travel

-There are other things that affect the intensity of the stress, namely vulnerabilities.
+There are other things that affect the intensity of the stress, namely vulnerabilities aka risk factors.
+Anatomical risk factors can directly increase your vulnerability to stress.
 To understand how an injury works it is important to understand how different vulnerabilities interact with each other.
 Relatively minor vulnerabilities interact together with overuse to lead to an injury.
-These vulnerabilities can also make healing more difficult and can change an acute overuse injury into a chronic.
-This is because healing is being slowed by the continuing stress that the vulnerabilities are having on the tissues.

 This is an excellent website about sports injury that also includes a page about overuse injuries.